namiwa/EG3301R/README.md

 The root environment files contain the needed packages to run some of the jupyter notebooks found here. **Note that the version of python needed is 3.7.**

-##### Tensorflow Environment
+### Tensorflow Environment

 No other configuration needed

-##### Solaris Environment
+### Solaris Environment

 Clone the [Solaris](https://github.com/CosmiQ/solaris) repository locally.
 Set up the solaris conda environment using the yml file above, and change directory to the cloned repository.
 Run `pip install .` within the solaris repository to add solaris to the virtual environment.

-### References
+## References

+As we have used the [Geemap](https://github.com/giswqs/geemap) python package, we reference the work of Qiusheng Wu:

+[1] **Wu, Q.**, (2020). geemap: A Python package for interactive mapping with Google Earth Engine. _The Journal of Open Source Software_, 5(51), 2305. https://doi.org/10.21105/joss.02305

 As we have used the [Eurosat Dataset](https://github.com/phelber/EuroSAT):

-[1] Eurosat: A novel dataset and deep learning benchmark for land use and land cover classification.
+[2] Eurosat: A novel dataset and deep learning benchmark for land use and land cover classification.
 Patrick Helber, Benjamin Bischke, Andreas Dengel, Damian Borth.
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2019.

 ```
 @article{helber2019eurosat,